edubasabe/edubasabe/README.md

 🔭 I’m currently working on Nightfall.ai

 I spend my spare time learning about:
-- Typescript
+- Next.js 13
-- Apollo
+- Qwik
 - GraphQL
-- Gridsome
+- Solid.js
-- Gatsby
+- Design Systems
-- Next.js
+- Figma

 📫 You could reach me on any of the links